MAD-GooZe/jaderender/README.md

 starts up.
 You can use jaderender.Default() to create a new renderer with default options, this assumes templates will be located in the "views" directory, or you can use jaderender.New() to specify a custom location.
+This jaderender implementation also comes with build-in LRU cache of adjustable size.

 To render templates from a route, call c.HTML just as you would with regular Gin templates.

-This jaderender implementation also came with build-in LRU cache of adjustable size which stores rendered HTML for pages based on their template name and rendering context.

 Basic Example
 -------------